 Education: BA Fudan University; MA Claremont McKenna College; PhD George Mason University

 Research Areas: Economic History; Political Economy

 Melanie’s research lies at the intersection of economic history and political economy.
-She has studied the emergence of gender-equitable beliefs and the deterioration of social capital in the context of imperial China.
-By tracing the impact of historical events over time and in various institutional settings, her work isolates the role of beliefs and norms in shaping economic and political disparities.
-Another strand of her research concerns the decoding of folklore and mythology as an alternative approach to cultural economics.
+She has studied the rise of gender-equitable beliefs and the deterioration of social capital in the context of imperial China.
+By tracing the impact of historical events over time and in various institutional settings, her work isolates the role of values, beliefs, and norms in shaping economic and political disparities.
+Another strand of her research concerns the decoding of folklore and mythology as a new approach to understanding historical values.

 In a recent project, she discovered oral traditions are a powerful measure of the historical component of values, beliefs and norms, connecting history and culture.
 This line of inquiry has produced a dataset of historical values (trust, risk-taking & gender norms) across countries/ethnic groups through analyzing a catalogue of motifs in folklore.